NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- NC State and its opponents have combined for 56 points only twice this year.
+- NC State and its opponents have scored at least 56 points -- this matchup's over/under -- just twice this season.

-- Florida State has combined with its opponents to score more than 56 points in four of eight games this season.
+- Florida State's games have gone over 56 points in four of eight chances this season.

-- The combined points per game average of the two teams, 61.4, is 5.4 points above Saturday's over/under.

-- These two squads combine to allow 43.2 points per game, 12.8 fewer than this contest's over/under.
+- The two teams combine to average 61.4 points per game, 5.4 more than the over/under in this contest.

+- This contest's total is 12.8 points above the 43.2 these two squads combine to surrender per game this season.

-- Wolf Pack games have an average total of 53.3 points this season, 2.7 fewer than Saturday's over/under.
+- The Wolf Pack and their opponents score an average of 53.3 points per game, 2.7 fewer than Saturday's total.

-- The 56-point total for this game is 1.3 points below the 57.3 points per game average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 57.3 points, 1.3 more than the set over/under in this contest.

 NC State Stats and Trends

+- In NC State's eight games this season, it has five wins against the spread.

-- So far this season, the Wolf Pack have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those games.
+- This season, the Wolf Pack have an ATS record of 4-2 in their six games as a favorite of 2.5 points or more.

-- NC State's games this year have eclipsed the over/under in 50% of its opportunities (four times in eight games with a set point total).
+- NC State's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- In games that NC State piles up over 387.4 yards, the team is 2-2 against the spread and 3-1 overall.
+- In games that NC State amasses more than 387.4 yards, the team is 2-2 against the spread and 3-1 overall.

 - The Wolf Pack have turned the ball over six times this season, six fewer than the Seminoles have forced (12).